-I also like to add Manta Style to my core, as the stats are very nice, and the extra illusions make your pushing power and ability to confuse enemies even greater.
+I also like to add Yasha/ Manta Style to my core, as the stats are very nice, and the extra illusions make your pushing power and ability to confuse enemies even greater.
 Heart of Tarrasque is also something I really prefer to buy, as your illusions (and you of course) are so much harder to kill, especially for supports.

 The main thing is to keep up a strong economy and get your Diffusal Blade and Power Treads ASAP.
 Then you work to the optional items which really depends on how the game is going, or your preference.

 Since Phantom Lancer is a hero whose niche is creating many illusions, I figured it would be appropriate to have a section in this guide devoted to how illusions actually work.
 Your illusions only copy you and your items in a handful of ways, otherwise they simply look the same.

 First, the list of what illusions do benefit from: